 Sue possesses a rare blend of both academic and practical skills in the field of rural community development and policy influence garnered over a twenty year career of study, research, strategy development, project implementation and peer review publication focused on south central Africa.
 She has extensive field experience in Malawi, Zambia, Zimbabwe, Botswana, Namibia and South Africa and more recently expanded her research interests to Rwanda.
 With a PhD in Economics from the University of Cape Town (2013), an extensive publication and conference presentation record and a proven track record of management and implementation experience in both the NGO and ‘for profit’ fields she brings a structured, thorough, professional and balanced approach to any project.

 As vice-chair of the IUCN Tourism and Protected Area Specialist Group and Programme Director for the multi-national NGO Children in the Wilderness, she has demonstrated an ability to work simultaneously with and effectively manage multiple cultures in geographically dispersed teams, as well as an ability to communicate with and work at all levels, from government officials to rural community members.
 Through the afore-mentioned roles and as a research associate at the University of Cape Town’s Environmental Policy Research Unit she ensures that she brings her extensive experience and practical lessons to a broader audience through robust and credible peer-reviewed research published in host of international journals.
-Sue firmly believes in the ability of the private sector, government and NGOs to make a difference in poverty alleviation and rural development.
+Sue firmly believes in the ability of the private sector, government and NGOs to make a difference in poverty alleviation, biodiversity conservation and rural development.

 Core competencies include:

 Project management, statistical analysis, stakeholder engagement, building strategic partnerships, community tourism development, strategic planning and implementation, financial analysis, community development, community engagement, protected area management effectiveness, governance and equity, development reporting, monitoring and evaluation, regional coordination, innovation and marketing new approaches